Caregiving for the Elderly with Dementia: Dressing

 - Promote independence with dressing, as with any ADL, as long as possible

-- Respect privacy and dignity; even if your family member no is longer capable of feeling embarrassment, or undresses inappropriately, it is important to guard their dignity
+- Respect privacy and dignity.
+Even if your family member is no longer capable of feeling embarrassment… undresses inappropriately.
+It is important to guard their dignity

 - Don’t allow too many clothes in the drawers and closets; many choices can be very confusing